-For the year ended December 31, 2021, Plurilock's R&D expenses totalled \$1,416,837 as compared to \$430,004 in the prior year.
+For the three months ended March 31, 2022, Plurilock's R&D expenses totalled \$547,413 as compared to \$273,672 during the same period in the prior year.
 R&D expenses primarily include salaries and benefits, contractor fees, and communication & IT services.
-An increase in R&D expenses is due to the increased staff and contractors in the Technology Division.
-For the year ended December 31, 2021 the Company received \$41,228 in government assistance from the Canadian National Research Council ("NRC") Industrial Research Assistance Program ("IRAP"), compared to \$103,733 during the prior year.
-During the year ended December 31, 2021, the Company did not receive any government assistance from the Government of Canada under the relief programs for the COVID-19 pandemic as compared to \$236,030 during the prior year.
+An increase in R&D expenses is due to the increased staff and contractors as well as increased webhosting activities in the Technology Division.
+For the three months ended March 31, 2022 the Company received \$nil in government assistance from the Canadian National Research Council ("NRC") Industrial Research Assistance Program ("IRAP"), compared to \$41,288 during the same period in the prior year.